campbe13/docker-ecq2020/shakespeare-jm/README.md

 1. install docker https://docs.docker.com/install/
     * on *nix you will need to add your user to the docker group to run as a regular user `sudo usermod -aG docker youruserid`
 2. run `docker run -d -p 8888:80 tricia/shakespeare-jm`
-    * 80 is the container port and 8888 is the host that is running docker, port forwarding from container 80 to host 8888 is done by docker, choose a high port
+    * 80 is the container port and 8888 is the host that is running docker, port forwarding from container 80 to host 8888 is done by docker, choose a high port if you don't want 8888
+    * -d detaches the container, if you omit you will see the startup and the apache output
 3. load a browser to access the app localhost:8888 or ip.address.of.host:8888

 ## docker registry image repo